 In a press statement, former governor-general and prize namesake Adrienne Clarkson said, “We want to honour this remarkable citizen of Canada for all she has done in her personal and professional life to make us aware that we are citizens of a country like Canada and a planet that is our precious Earth.
 In her brilliant writing career and her personal activism locally, nationally, and internationally, she is a dynamic force in the world today.”

 Atwood will be presented with the prize on September 26 at the closing event of 6 Degrees Toronto, “a three-day conversation on citizenship and inclusion.”
+Ticket and organization information can be found here.
 Read more about the prize here.